-Program Admission
+Program admissions

-Applications for Fall 2024 are now open.
+Applications for Fall 2024 are now closed.

-Application Process
+Application process

-The graduate admission application is to be submitted online.
-It is your responsibility to review the application information and note requirements that could delay processing the application, including ensuring you are applying for the appropriate semester for which applications are being accepted.
-All materials required by the MC program must be received prior to the annual deadline of the first business day after January 1 for consideration of entry in the subsequent fall.
+All materials required by the MC program must be received prior to the annual deadline of the first business day after Jan.
+1 for consideration of entry in the subsequent fall.
 Applications are considered once a year for the fall semester only; there is no spring admission.

 You may verify that ASU has received your official test scores, transcripts, and letters of recommendation through My ASU.
 It is your responsibility to check the application status and verify that all required materials are received by the deadline.
 Incomplete applications and applications submitted after the due date will not be reviewed or considered.